Out of the top 10 causes of death in the United States, Alzheimer’s is the only one that cannot be prevented or cured.

 The Canadian research team tested levetiracetam and brivaracetam, an experimental epilepsy drug that’s similar yet 10 times stronger than levetiracetam.
-In a completed last year, 50 milligrams of brivaracetam resulted in significantly lower frequency of seizures compared with a group of participants taking a placebo.
+In a

 In the new study, researchers tested the effects of brivaracetam on mice with Alzheimer’s disease and found it completely reversed memory loss.